Fluctuation conductivity in ultraclean multicomponent superconductors: Introduction

 That the established theory of ultraclean fluctuation conductivity was at odds with these fundamental principles was realized by Boyack in Ref.~\cite{Boyack-Boyack-RestoringGaugeInvariance-2018}.
-Only after including a new correction to the diamagnetic current density was the response kernel shown to respect gauge invariance.
+Only after including a new correction to the diamagnetic current density was the response kernel shown to respect gauge invariance and the spurious normal-state Meissner effect Rickayzen warned about was shown to disappear.
 This diagram, together with those of the conventional fluctuation theory, were derived by using a functional-integral approach where fluctuations were included at the Gaussian level, thereby systematically reproducing the ladder approximation, i.e., the random-phase approximation for the fluctuation propagator \cite{Dupuis-Dupuis-FieldTheoryCondensed-2023}.
 Similar methods have also been employed to devise a consistent fluctuation theory below $T_c$, where the Meissner response is expected but collective modes in general have to be included to obtain a gauge-invariant response \cite{Wulin-Levin-ConductivityPseudogappedSuperconductors-2011,Guo-He-TheoriesLinearResponse-2013,Guo-Levin-FundamentalConstraintsLinear-2013,Anderson-Levin-GoingBCSLevel-2016,Boyack-Levin-CollectiveModeContributions-2017,Boyack-Lopes-ElectromagneticResponseSuperconductors-2020}.

 In this paper, we extend the theory developed in Ref.~\cite{Boyack-Boyack-RestoringGaugeInvariance-2018} to an ultraclean multicomponent superconductor.
 Specifically, we use the functional-integral formulation of the problem to derive the Gaussian-level fluctuation corrections to the electromagnetic linear response kernel.
 We pay special attention to the aspects of this analysis that are non-trivially altered by the multicomponent character of the superconducting order approached from the normal state.
+For more background on the theory of superconducting fluctuations we refer the reader to Refs.~\cite{Larkin-Varlamov-TheoryFluctuationsSuperconductors-2005,Varlamov-Glatz-FluctuationSpectroscopyRayleighJeans-2018}.